Halfway Houses in Miami-Dade County, FL

 Are halfway houses in Miami-Dade County only for individuals recently out of rehab?

-No, halfway houses in Miami-Dade County are not solely for individuals recently out of rehab.
+Halfway houses in Miami-Dade County may not be solely for individuals recently out of rehab.
 While they often cater to those in early recovery, halfway houses can be beneficial for anyone seeking a supportive and structured environment to maintain their sobriety.
 Some residents may have completed formal treatment, while others may be transitioning from other living situations.

 How long can I stay at a sober living home in Miami-Dade County?